-A social experiment has revealed that two out of three Malaysian women were more likely to want to date a man with a full head of hair instead of those with hair loss.
+A social experiment has revealed that two out of three Malaysian women were more likely to want to date a man with a full head of hair instead of those with hair loss

 The test was conducted by German haircare brand Alpecin

 Dating apps and hair loss

 The company uploaded two identical male profiles onto the app, disclosing the same age, job title and interests.
 One depicted the man without hairloss, while the other showed his thinning hair

 , uploaded images of himself before and after the op: almost twice as many women wanted to date King based on his post-transplant profile.